sarleone/GoogleSearchAutoTest/README.md

 3. Click ‘Enter’

 #### Expected Result:
-A page highlight one ‘funny cat’ video along with a list of other related videos.
+A page highlighting one ‘funny cat’ video along with a list of other related videos.

 ## How to run this test
 ##### Clone files to your computer.